 Should I focus more on the story or the lesson?

 Both matter, but reflection is essential.
-Admissions readers want to see how you interpret your experiences when turning experiences into essays.
+Admissions readers want to see how you interpret your experiences.

 How long should I spend brainstorming topics?